-To support training activities, FY2022 SHSP/SLETPP funds can be used for OT/Backfill costs, for travel costs, and for the hiring of full-time or part-time staff or consultants to support training activities.
+To support training activities, FY2023 SHSP/SLETPP funds can be used for OT/Backfill costs, for travel costs, and for the hiring of full-time or part-time staff or consultants to support training activities.
 Any non-DHS training course to be supported with SHSP/SLETPP funds must be submitted in advance to DHSES for written approval.
 Attendance at Conferences, Workshops, and/or Out-of-State travel for training opportunities will also require DHSES prior approval.
 Any training gaps should be identified in the AAR/IP and addressed in the State or Urban Area's training cycle.
 All training and exercises conducted with SHSP/SLETPP funds should support the development and testing of the jurisdiction's Emergency Operations Plan (EOP), or specific annexes, where applicable.

-If you have questions regarding training, please contact the Training and Exercise Section at DHSES's Office of Emergency Management (OEM) at OEM.Training@dhses.ny.gov or call 518-292-2351.
+The DHSES OEM Training and Exercise Section is available to provide training assistance to jurisdictions.
+Please contact the Training and Exercise Section at DHSES's Office of Emergency Management (OEM) at OEM.Training@dhses.ny.gov or call 518-292-2351.